Harrison's Rocks: Climbing

 Harrison's Rocks has been owned by the British Mountaineering Council since 2009, and is managed by a local group of volunteers known as the Harrison's Rocks Management Group.

 There are approximately four hundred short climbs at Harrison's Rocks, ranging widely in difficulty.
 Climbing is exclusively protected by means of a "top rope".
 This is the same as at all Southern Sandstone outcrops.
 Lead-climbing is prohibited for two main reasons.
 Firstly, it is dangerous because the rock is too friable; any gear placed in the sandstone cracks would easily rip out in the event of a leader fall.
 Lead-climbing is also discouraged for reasons of conservation - it is unacceptable for climbers to risk further damage to the thin rock crust on the surface of the crags.
 Unconsolidated and friable sand lies beneath this crust.
 Deep rope-grooves can be seen in places at Harrison's Rocks and are testament to the fragility of the rock.

 All of the climbs are quite short, with the highest at approximately 30 ft and the lowest at 15 ft.
 Most climbs have a ring drilled and set into the rock at the top for setting up a top rope, but some rely on the use of tree trunks for protection.

 Filming

 In 1981, Doctor Who was filmed at Harrison's Rocks.
 It was Peter Davison's first transmitted story, Castrovalva (Doctor Who).

+In June 1968, the earlier episode The Mind Robber starting Patrick Troughton was filmed here.